RauncR/WebMicListen/README.md

 ## Purpose
-This project was built only one purpose in mind - practice makes perfect.
+This project was built only one purpose in mind - to learn.
 Inspired by JavaScript for Dummies 7 books in one by Chris Minnick this project helped me to connect the dots between:

 - Data flow and chunking